 Afterpay is one of the top 30 companies in Australia, and Sezzle is just like Afterpay operating in the US and Canada.
-Undoubtedly, the buy now and pay later industry is rapidly becoming popular, but how to decide the best service to use?
+Undoubtedly, the buy now, pay later industry is has become popular, but how to decide the best service to use?
 After all, nobody likes to switch after signing up for a service.

 After putting many factors into account, here is an Afterpay vs. Sezzle comparison.
 We will dig deep into both and cover the essential factors to decide on the right tool.